RumblingLump/anxiety/scenes/act1.md

 hong({body:"0_sammich", eyes:"0_annoyed"});
 ```

-h: Have those studies been replicat--
+h: Har §dessa§ studierna blivit replikerade--§how much fancy/aristocratic language does Hong use?§

 ```
 bb({body:"fear", mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Processed wheat will spike our blood sugar so they'll have to amputate all our limbs and then we'll-
+b: Processat vete will spike our blood sugar so they'll have to amputate all our limbs and then we'll-§

 `bb({body:"panic"})`

-b: DIEEEEEEEEEEEEEEEEEEE
+b: DÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖÖ §How many Ö's is the right amount?§

 ```
 bb({body:"normal", mouth:"normal", eyes:"normal"});